nielsenjared/nielsenjared.github.io/content/blog/learn-git-branch-workflow/index.md

 ---
 title: Learn Git Branch Workflow
 date: "2019-02-11"
-description:
+description: The Git branch workflow allows developers to create branches of a project to test new features and fix bugs without modifying code in production.
+In this tutorial, you will learn Git branch workflow basics and best practices.
 ---

-@TODO image
-@TODO introduction
-One of the most useful aspects of Git is the ability for developers to create branches of a project to test new features.
+One of the most useful aspects of Git is the ability for developers to create branches of a project to test new features and fix bugs without modifying the code in production.
+Each repository has at least one if not more branches.
 When you initialize a new repository, a master branch is created by default.
 Git allows you to create branches that _stem_ from the _trunk_ of your project.
+A branch, at its core (no pun intended), is a unique series of code changes with a unique name.
+Your branch name should be descriptive, so that you and your collaborators can easily infer the work being done.

+You will learn:
+* How to create and checkout a branch
+* How to merge branches
+* How to delete branches
+* How to push a branch to a remote origin
+* How to open a pull request
+* How to resolve conflicts using the Git branch workflow

 This tutorial is divided into two parts.
-The first walks you through the basics of a Git branch workflow.
+The first part walks you through the basics of a Git branch workflow.
 The second part is designed for collaborating with a partner using the Git branch workflow.
 You don't need a partner to follow along, but you won't be able to complete all of the operations unless you configure two separate Github accounts.

-## @TODO

-A branch, at its core (no pun intended), is a unique series of code changes with a unique name.
-Each repository has at least one if not more branches.

-There's only one rule: anything in the master branch is always deployable.

-Because of this, it's extremely important that your new branch is created off of master when working on a feature or a fix.
-Your branch name should be descriptive (e.g., refactor-authentication, user-content-cache-key, make-retina-avatars), so that others can see what is being worked on.
+Can't find a partner?
+Hit me up [@jarednielsen](https;//twitter.com/jarednielsen)

-## @TODO
+## Initializing a Repository

 On [GitHub.com](https://github.com), create a new repository `git-workflow-branching`

 Initialize with a `README`

-On the landing page of your repository, note that you have 1 branch.
-If you click on this, you will see that your one branch is named ‘master’.
+On the landing page of your repository, note that you have 1 branch named _master_.

 From the command line,
 ```
 git clone <URL to git-workflow-branching>
 cd git-workflow-branching
 ```

+## Git Branch Workflow

 Run the following command to see all your branches:
 ```